 One might then ask of other ethical views whether they take practical deliberation to be subordinate to character or vice versa.
 As this entry has indicated, Hume appears to side with Aristotle and to give character priority over practical deliberation.
 For he suggests that someone with the natural virtues based on self-esteem will have the wider imaginative powers needed for correct deliberation from the standpoint of the judicious spectator.
 Whether character is subordinate to reason for Mill may depend on what sort of utilitarianism Mill can be shown to espouse.
 If he is a motive-utilitarian who thinks that one should act as the person with the motives or virtues most productive of happiness would act, then a case could be made for his giving character priority over practical reason.
 If, on the other hand, he is an act- or rule-utilitarian, he would seem to give character a role that is subordinate to reason.
 These brief remarks indicate that the question of whether an ethical theorist gives priority to character can only be determined by a thorough analysis of the various critical elements of that philosopher’s view.

-This entry will end with a brief discussion of some recent philosophical work on character that relies on results in experimental social psychology to call into question the conceptions of character and virtue that are of concern especially to the ancient Greek moralists and to contemporary philosophers whose work derives from ancient views.
-Philosophers impressed by this tradition in experimental social psychology--which is often labeled “situationism”--have denied that traits of character are stable, consistent, or evaluatively integrated in the way that ancient or contemporary philosophers suggest.
-The ancient moralists assumed that virtues are, in John Doris's description, “robust traits: if a person has a robust trait, they [sic] can be confidently expected to display trait-relevant behavior across a wide variety of trait-relevant situations, even where some or all of these situations are not optimally conducive to such behavior.”
-(2002, 18) But Doris and others argue that traits are not robust or “global.”
+This section will begin with a brief discussion of some recent philosophical work on character that relies on results in experimental social psychology.
+This philosophical work calls into question the conceptions of character and virtue that are of concern especially to the ancient Greek moralists and to contemporary philosophers whose work derives from ancient views.
+Philosophers impressed by this tradition in experimental social psychology – which is often labeled “situationism”– have denied that traits of character are stable, consistent, or evaluatively integrated in the way that ancient or contemporary philosophers suggest.
+The ancient moralists assumed that virtues are, in John Doris’s description, “robust traits: if a person has a robust trait, they can be confidently expected to display trait-relevant behavior across a wide variety of trait-relevant situations, even where some or all of these situations are not optimally conducive to such behavior” (2002, 18).
+Doris and others argue that traits are not robust in this sense.
 They are not stable or consistent and are wrongly invoked to explain why people act as they do.
 Rather, these philosophers argue, and as the experimental tradition indicates, much of human behavior is attributable to seemingly trivial features of the situations in which persons find themselves.
 Hence the appropriateness of the label “situationist” for the philosophers espousing these views.
-(For variations on this view, see Harman (1999, 2000), Doris (2002), and Vranas (2005).)
+For variations on this view, see Harman (1999, 2000), Doris (2002), and Vranas (2005).

-It is beyond the scope of this entry to discuss this debate in detail.
+It is beyond the scope of this entry to discuss this work in detail.
 Some summary remarks, however, are in order.
 (For a detailed discussion, see the entries on empirical approaches to moral character, section 1, and moral psychology: empirical approaches, section 4.)

 Perhaps most damning for the robust view of character are the results of the experiments conducted by Stanley Milgram in the 1960s.
 In these experiments the great majority of subjects, when politely though firmly requested by an experimenter, were willing to administer what they thought were increasingly severe electric shocks to a screaming “victim.”
 These experiments are taken to show that if subjects did have compassionate tendencies, these tendencies cannot have been of the type that robust traits require.

-Philosophers influenced by the experimental tradition in social psychology conclude that people do not have the broadly based, stable, consistent traits of character that were of interest to the ancient and modern moralists, or to contemporary philosophers working with some version of their views.
+Philosophers influenced by the experimental tradition in social psychology conclude that people do not have the broadly based, stable, consistent traits of character that were of interest to the ancient and modern moralists, or to contemporary philosophers working with some version of those views.
 Rather, the psychological studies are taken to show that persons generally have only narrow, “local” traits that are not unified with other traits into a wider behavioral pattern.
 Persons are helpful when in a good mood, say, but not helpful when in a hurry, or they are honest at home but not honest at work.
 This skepticism about robust traits thus poses a challenge to contemporary philosophers, especially those who work with some version of the ancient views, to develop an account of character that is consistent with empirical results.

 These interpretations of the experiments in social psychology have been challenged by both psychologists and philosophers, especially by philosophers working in the tradition of virtue ethics (see related entry on virtue ethics), who claim that the character traits criticized by situationists have little to do with the conception of character associated with the ancient and modern moralists.
 The objectors say that the situationists rely on an understanding of character traits as isolated and often non-reflective dispositions to behave in stereotypical ways.
 They wrongly assume that traits can be determined from a single type of behavior stereotypically associated with that trait.